aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 **Contributors process (Brief considerations):**

-1. Set a well-documented policy to let others know how to be capable of perfoming a deployment to production.
+1. Set a well-documented policy to let others know how to be capable of performing a deployment to production.
-  **- Some considerations (Defining an ideal time-frame):**
+  **- Some considerations (Defining an ideal time frame):**
     - App traffic (data/resource usage).
     - User concurrence.
     - Peak hours of usage.
     - Others.

-2. Each developer should be able to perform a deployment to production, either on demand or by leveraging it to any automatic process already stablished.
+2. Each developer should be able to perform a deployment to production, either on demand or by leveraging it to any automatic process already established.
   **- Some considerations:**
     - PRs should be reviewed and approved by 2~3 contributors, also by the code owners(s) (If applicable).
-    - Prior to merge to any productive branch we need to **tag the release**.
+    - Before merging to any productive branch we need to **tag the release**.
     - Keep an **user-readable-friendly Changelog**.
     - Others.
-3. Teams should be aware of any deploy to production (Using any communication tool.- automated messages for instance).
+3. Teams should be aware of any deployment to production (Using any communication tool.- automated messages for instance).

 **Deployment process (Brief considerations):**

 1. Each deployment should include a:
   - Release to any test environment.
-(QA or similars).
+(QA or similar).
   - Release to any sandbox environment.
 (Production-like environment).
   - Any other pre-production environment.
   - Others (Test feature flags, A/B testing, etc.).

-2. Prior to any deployment, tests should be addressed (Coverage, Linters, Health checks, environment variables, external libraries/dependencies, others.).
+2. Before any deployment, tests should be addressed (Coverage, Linters, Health checks, environment variables, external libraries/dependencies, others.).
 3. Automatic rollbacks should be implemented if any failure occurs.
-4. Zero-downtime deploys should be implemented.
+4. Zero downtime deployments should be implemented.
 5. Others.

 <a name="005"></a>
 #### Additional improvements added